-The thermal performance of wall assemblies plays a crucial role in the quest for more energy-efficient buildings.
+The thermal performance of wall assemblies plays a crucial role in the quest for more thermally efficient buildings.
 As the push toward sustainability intensifies, architects and builders prioritize reducing energy consumption through improved building design and materials.
-A high-performance continuous insulation system is essential for minimizing energy transfer, maintaining occupant comfort, reducing demand for heating and cooling, and enhancing the overall sustainability of the building.
+Using thermally broken Z-girts for a continuous insulation system is essential for minimizing energy transfer, maintaining occupant comfort, reducing demand for heating and cooling, and enhancing the overall sustainability of the building.

 A comprehensive three-step approach focusing on selecting and using high-performance insulation, eliminating thermal bridging, and preventing thermal bypasses is essential to achieve these goals.
 The subsequent sections will explain each of the three steps.